Congress sweeps Punjab civic polls, boost for Amarinder | Politics

 Congress sweeps Punjab civic polls, boost for Amarinder

-The ruling Congress won six municipal corporations and emerged as the largest party in the seventh, sweeping the urban body polls in Punjab on Wednesday.
+The ruling Congress on Wednesday swept the urban body polls in Punjab, winning six municipal corporations, emerging as the largest party in the seventh and bagging most of the 109 municipal council and nagar panchayats.

-The party won Bathinda, Hoshiarpur, Kapurthala, Abohar, Batala and Pathankot corporations in the civic polls on February 7, held against the backdrop of the farmers’ agitation over the new agri-marketing laws.
+The Congress won Bathinda, Hoshiarpur, Kapurthala, Abohar, Batala and Pathankot corporations in the civic polls on February 7, held against the backdrop of the farmers’ agitation over the new agri-marketing laws.

-In Moga, the party needed victories in six more wards to control the municipal corporation.
+In Moga, the party has fallen short by just six seats to get a majority in the municipal corporation.

-The Congress also won a majority of the 109 municipal councils and nagar panchayats, officials said, adding the details would be known later.
+The opposition was routed also in the simultaneous polls for 109 municipal council and nagar panchayats.

-Mohali too went to the polls but the counting there will take place Thursday, delayed because of a repoll at two booths.
+Mohali too went to the polls but the counting for that corporation will take place Thursday, delayed because of a repoll at two booths.

 The outcome comes as a boost to the Congress, which has been backing the protest by farmers – a majority of them from Punjab and Haryana – against the BJP-led government.

 Punjab Congress chief Sunil Jakhar said people have rejected the “negative politics” of parties like the BJP, SAD and AAP.
-He rooted for renomination of Chief Minister Amarinder Singh when assembly elections are held early next year.
+He rooted for Chief Minister Amarinder Singh as the CM candidate when assembly elections are held early next year.

 “I would like to launch a campaign, 'Captain for 2022'.
 Only he can steer the ship of the state through these turbulent times when Punjab is being discriminated against by the BJP-led Centre,” he told reporters.